Aaron Burr Sr.: College founder

 Between 1741 and 1758, a controversy over unorthodox piety fostered by the Great Awakening and how it affected traditional authority of church officers led to internal differences in the Presbyterian and Congregational churches.
 Presbyterians became divided between the so-called conservative Old Side and dissenting, pro-Awakening New Side congregationalists—between Old and New Lights.
 The rift affected the faculty and student body at Yale that was at the time an incubator for both Presbyterian and Congregational clergy.
 In opposition to Thomas Clap, Yale's first president, Jonathan Edwards, Burr, and Jonathan Dickinson, all being on the pro-Awakening side, founded the College of New Jersey (now Princeton University) at Elizabeth, New Jersey, in 1746.

 Dickinson was elected first president of the College, but died soon after in 1747.
 Burr, who taught at the College, then became the second president on November 9, 1748 after approval of the college charter by the New Jersey governor, Jonathan Belcher.
-During his tenure (1748–1757), the curriculum was settled, the student body increased from 8 in 1747 to 40–50 in 1751, and the first commencement was held.
+During his tenure (1748–1797), the curriculum was settled, the student body increased from 8 in 1747 to 40–50 in 1751, and the first commencement was held.
 Among the first graduates was Richard Stockton, a signer of the Declaration of Independence; five others became Presbyterian ministers.
 Burr moved the College to its permanent home at Princeton, New Jersey, where he supervised the construction of Nassau Hall, Princeton's best-known structure and the largest building in colonial New Jersey when it was completed in 1756.
 In 1755, Burr was relieved of his pastoral duties in order to concentrate full-time on his work at Princeton.
 At age 32, he became the youngest person ever to serve as president of Princeton.

 In September 1756, when the French and Indian War was underway, Burr wrote a sermon in which he sought to defend the "Priviledges [sic] of unadulterated Christianity; British Liberty and Property, in a delightful and fruitful Country" foretelling future fusion of secular and religious rhetoric in the Revolutionary era.

 Personal life

-On June 29, 1752, Burr married Esther Edwards (1732–1758), daughter of the New England Congregational great, Jonathan Edwards.
+On June 29, 1752, Burr married Jonathan and Sarah Edwards' daughter Esther (1732–1758).
 Together, they had two children: